 That is what going through the process does: it changes you.
 It is tempting to numb oneself, to run away, to disengage.
 (And there are moments when it’s okay to disengage a bit.)
 But the way forward is THROUGH.

 If you are wondering where God is right now,

 if you are going through a difficult season, feeling beat up or confused, my prayer is that God would give you the strength to make it through.
 To lift up the next prayer.
 To have that next conversation.
 To take that risky, uncomfortable next step.
 And when you can’t, I pray that God would carry you as He has carried me.

 The truth is, God is here.
-He never left.
-No matter bad it gets, He doesn’t leave.
+God never left.
+No matter bad it gets, God doesn’t leave.
 I don’t have all the answers, but I do know that.
 So don’t give up.
 Don’t surrender to the darkness.
 Ask for help.
 Ask God the hard questions.
 Give yourself space to rest.
 And remember, it takes time.